Behavior of random walk on discrete point processes: Transience and Recurrence

+Here we wish to prove the recursive behavior of the one-dimensional random walk on discrete point processes (Proposition \ref{tran_recu1}).
+This follows from the same coupling introduced in order to prove the CLT.

 \begin{proof}[Proof of Proposition \ref{tran_recu1}] Using the notation from the previous section, since $Y_n$ is a one-dimensional simple random walk, it is recurrent $\BP$ almost surely.
-Therefore we have $\#\{n:Y_n=0\}=\infty~~\BP$ almost surely, but since $X_n=t_{Y_n}$ and $t_0=0$ we have $\#\{n:X_n=0\}=\infty~~\BP$ almost surely, and therefore the random walk is recurrent. \end{proof}
+Therefore we have $\#\{n:Y_n=0\}=\infty~~\BP$ almost surely, but since $X_n=\Fp_{Y_n}$ and $\Fp_0=0$ this implies $\#\{n:X_n=0\}=\infty$, $\BP$ almost surely.
+Thus the random walk is recurrent. \end{proof}